MarlonPlease/Analysis-of-Power-Outages/README.md

 - The newly created `'OUTAGE.START'` and `'OUTAGE.RESTORATION'` columns were converted to the appropriate datetime type using the `pd.to_datetime` function.
 This conversion ensures that the timestamps are recognized as datetime objects, enabling further analysis and manipulation based on time-related operations.

 - We dropped the original date and time columns (`'OUTAGE.START.DATE'`, `'OUTAGE.START.TIME'`, `'OUTAGE.RESTORATION.DATE'`, and `'OUTAGE.RESTORATION.TIME'`) from the DataFrame.
 Since we have already merged and converted the relevant information into the `'OUTAGE.START'` and `'OUTAGE.RESTORATION'` columns, the original date and time columns are no longer needed.
+The columns `'OUTAGE.START'` and `'OUTAGE.RESTORATION'` were converted to the `datetime64[ns]` data type.

 By performing these cleaning steps, we have transformed and organized the data to facilitate subsequent analysis and exploration of the power outage events.